curl/curl/docs/CURLDOWN.md

 meaning they can be used freely in the source file to make the text more readable.

+To make sure curldown documents render correctly as markdown, all literal occurrences of `<` or `>` need to be escaped by a leading backslash.

+## symbols

 All mentioned curl symbols that have their own man pages, like `curl_easy_perform(3)` will automatically be rendered using italics in the output without having to enclose it with asterisks.
 This helps ensuring that